Improve loft insulation

 Take care when working in loft spaces to make sure you do not damage the ceilings below.
 Care must also be taken around pipework and electrical cables.
 Some light fittings also penetrate ceilings and appropriate fire prevention measures will need to be considered before insulating near them.

-Homes built before 2000 may have asbestos containing materials present which should not be disturbed.
-Surprisingly, the use of asbestos was only outlawed in 1999 in homes in the UK despite its hazards being known for many years before.
+Buildings constructed before 2000 may have asbestos containing materials present which should not be disturbed.
 If you are unsure seek expert advice before beginning any works as even low levels of exposure can be hazardous to you and those around you.